“No one is an artist unless he carries his picture in his head before painting it, and is sure of his method and composition.”

 Uni Kuru Toga Mechanical Pencil, 0.5mm HB

 I started the sketch using a Uni Kuru Toga 0.5mm HB mechanical pencil.
 What’s great about this mechanical pencil is the lead slightly rotates when you click to extend it, so you always have an excellent crisp point.
-Even though it’s marked as an HB it feels a bit more like a 2B to me, so is nice as a general sketching pencil.
+Even though it’s marked as an HB, it feels slightly more like a 2B to me, so it is nice as a general sketching pencil.

 Faber Castell Putty Eraser

 I then erase back the construct lines with a putty eraser, so I have a cleaner drawing.
 I’ll often also lightly rub the eraser over the surface to remove any excess graphite before painting on-top.